Sir Alan, where did you grow up?

 To be honest, I mostly tried to avoid difficult people.

 Sometimes it’s unavoidable, but I always did my homework on an actor’s behavior before casting them.

 If you hear too many negatives, it’s worth giving a miss.

 Films are far too hard to make anyway, without debilitating punch-ups with assholes.

-If I had to guess at what kind of features you’d go on to direct by looking at your commercials showreel, (below), I’d say comedies, like an ‘Annie Hall’ or ‘Withnail & I’, but I’d have been wrong.
-There are many funny moments in your films, but I wouldn’t call any a comedy?
+Looking at your commercials showreel, if I’d had to guess at what kind of features you’d go on to direct by I’d have said comedies, maybe like an ‘Annie Hall’ or ‘Withnail & I’.

 Yes, I suppose my commercials showreel is not very indicative of the films that I eventually made.

 Commercials do inhabit quite a narrow landscape and so I always yearned to do different things and to escape from the confines of the strict advertising rulebook.

 What advantages did your ad background give you in Hollywood?